Disentangling the Generalized Double Semion Model: GDS on a Combinatorial Manifold

 Since the circuit $V_d$ for odd $d$ is believed to create a symmetry protected phase of time reversal and $\ZZ_2$ symmetry, this suggests that the GDS in odd spatial dimensions is not equivalent to the toric code up to a local time reversal invariant circuit, i.e., that it is a symmetry enriched topological phase.
 We now consider whether it is possible to remove $V_k$ for odd $k<d$.

 Let us consider the example $L={\mathbb{R}}P^2$.
 The GDS dual ground state consists of a stack of $0$-, $1$-, and $2$-dimensional cohomology states.
 The $0$-dimensional state is just a $\ZZ_2$ charge, and certainly cannot be removed with a symmetric local circuit.
+However, an interesting question is whether the $1$-dimensional state, which is the Haldane phase of $\ZZ_2 \times \ZZ_2^T$ symmetry, can be removed with a constant depth local circuit of $\ZZ_2 \times \ZZ_2^T$-symmetric local unitaries.
+We argue that it cannot:

+\begin{claim} Under the physical assumption that there are no nontrivial invertible phases for bosons in $1d$ and that all $1d$ $\ZZ_2 \times \ZZ_2^T$ SPT phases have $\ZZ_2$ fusion rules (i.e. two copies of any such phase is equivalent to the trivial phase), the Haldane phase of $\ZZ_2 \times \ZZ_2^T$ symmetry cannot be removed from the non-trivial cycle of ${\mathbb{R}}P^2$ with a constant depth local circuit of $\ZZ_2 \times \ZZ_2^T$-symmetric local unitaries. \end{claim}

-However, an interesting question is whether the $1$-dimensional state can be removed with a constant depth circuit of $\ZZ_2 \times \ZZ_2^T$-symmetric local unitaries.
-We argue that it cannot, as follows, even under the milder symmetry requirement that the circuit be symmetric under the diagonal subgroup $\mathcal T$ of $\ZZ_2 \times \ZZ_2^T$.
-The diagonal subgroup is the usual ``time reversal'' symmetry group by which the $1$-dimensional state, the Haldane phase, is protected.
-Think of ${\mathbb{R}}P^2$ as a M\"obius band glued to a disc along their common boundary.
-The Haldane phase of $\mathcal T$ runs along the $S^1$ at the center of the M\"obius band.
+We proceed as follows: think of ${\mathbb{R}}P^2$ as a M\"obius band glued to a disc along their common boundary.
+The Haldane phase runs along the $S^1$ at the center of the M\"obius band.
 Any constant depth circuit can be written as a circuit on the disc composed with a circuit on the M\"obius band, up to a thickening of these regions of order the range (Lieb-Robinson length) of the circuit.
-A circuit acting on the disc can only produce an invertible $\mathcal T$-symmetric phase along the disc's boundary.
-It is believed that there are no nontrivial invertible phases for bosons in $1d$~\cite{Kitaev_pc, Freed, FreedHopkins, GaiottoFreyd}, so this must actually be an SPT phase of $\mathcal T$.
+A circuit acting on the disc can only produce an invertible $\ZZ_2 \times \ZZ_2^T$-symmetric phase along the disc's boundary.
+It is believed that there are no nontrivial invertible phases for bosons in $1d$~\cite{Kitaev_pc, Freed, FreedHopkins, GaiottoFreyd}, so this must actually be an SPT phase of $\ZZ_2 \times \ZZ_2^T$.
 But all such SPT phases have $\ZZ_2$ fusion rules~\cite{Wen,Kapustin_cobordism}, so when one collapses the M\"obius band onto $S^1$, the $S^1$ is in a trivial SPT phase.
 No local symmetric circuit acting on just the M\"obius band can change this fact, so the Haldane phase on the center $S^1$ cannot be removed, as desired.
 Below we will more carefully explain a higher dimensional version of this argument for the case without time reversal symmetry.